-For something a little different, here are six random factoids that every serious traveler should know about the bizarre hobby (and maybe profession) they have chosen.
+For something a little different, here are six random things every traveler should know about the bizarre hobby (and maybe profession) they have chosen.

 Although many backpackers are more inclined toward Dionysus — the Greek god of wine, ritual madness, and ecstasy — Hermes represents us travelers before his father Zeus.

-Good for travel bloggers, Hermes is also the deity for wit, literature, and poetry.
+Convenient for us travel bloggers and writers, Hermes is also the deity for wit, literature, and poetry.
 Hermes is the father of Pan — everyone’s favorite hooved guy with a labyrinth and violent-but-excellent Spanish movie.

 If you lean more to the Roman side, Mercury is the god of travel and poetry — along with trickery and thieves.
 So the next time that tuk-tuk driver rips you off, before you blow your top, remember that you two have a defunct deity in common.

-St. Christopher is the patron saint of travel.
+St. Christopher is the patron saint for travelers.
 The church walls in England contain more paintings of him than any other saint.
 Conveniently, Saint Christopher also covers sailors, surfers, and mountaineers.
-With that kind of resume, he is one busy dude.
+With that kind of adventurer resume, he is probably one busy dude.

 If you’re itching for a pilgrimage, the skull of your patron saint is supposedly contained in a gold-plated shrine in Rab, Croatia.

-This is what you dream of and spend all your money on, so you may as well know where the word came from.
+This is what you dream of and spend all your money on, so you may as well know where the word “travel” came from.

 The word travel is thought to have originated from the old Anglo-French word travail, which means to work, toil, and exert.